Dynamics of geodesics, and Maass cusp forms: Transfer operators and Maass cusp forms

-according to the heuristic above.
 The minus sign in the second row is motivated by the fact that~$S$ `changes the direction' of the geodesic from~$0$ to~$\infty$.
-In order to define~$c_S$ also at~$0$ (and~$\infty$), we need to require that the right hand side of \eqref{eq:cs_from_f}, equivalently \eqref{eq:mapdecay}, extends smoothly to~$0$.
+Since the functions in~\eqref{eq:cs_from_f} and~\eqref{eq:mapdecay} coincide, the regularity properties of~$f$ imply that $c_S$ as defined in~\eqref{eq:cs_from_f} on $\mP^1\R\smallsetminus\{0,\infty\}$ extends smoothly to~$0$ and~$\infty$.

-Since $T$ and $S$ generate all of $\Gamma$, the cocycle relation~\eqref{eq:coc_relation} dictates the value of~$c$ on all other elements.
-It remains to show that $c$ is well-defined, which here means that if a combination of~$T$ and~$S$ equals the identity then the corresponding combination of~$c_T$ and~$c_S$ vanish.
+Since $T$ and~$S$ generate all of~$\Gamma$, the cocycle relation~\eqref{eq:coc_relation} dictates the value of~$c$ on all other elements.
+It remains to show that $c$ is well-defined, which here means that if a word in~$T$, $T^{-1}$ and~$S$ equals the identity in~$\Gamma$, then the corresponding $\Z[\Gamma]$-combination of~$c_T$ and~$c_S$ vanishes.
 To that end we use the presentation

 and show that